 afternoon sun shining on the expanse.

-Second Movement: The Colors of Autumn
+Second Movement: The

 The second movement is of relaxation and wonder of the spectacular color change in the forest.
 For the most part this movement is very tranquil but there are several climaxes of brilliant colors.